arpitpatelsitapur/Daily-Data-Dreaming/rag_with_docling/readme.md

 # 📄 RAG with Docling + Ollama

-A Streamlit-based RAG (Retrieval-Augmented Generation) app that lets you upload PDFs, index them with Docling, and chat with them using Ollama LLMs and HuggingFace embeddings.
+A Streamlit-based RAG (Retrieval-Augmented Generation) app that lets you upload PDFs or excelsheets, index them with Docling, and chat with them using Ollama LLMs and HuggingFace embeddings.

 ---

 ## 🚀 Features

-* Upload and preview PDF documents
+* Upload and preview  documents
-* Index PDFs using `DoclingReader`
+* Index document using `DoclingReader`
 * Use HuggingFace embeddings (BGE models) for retrieval
-* Query PDFs with Ollama models
+* Query document with Ollama models
 * Interactive Streamlit chat UI

 ---